 Commissioning providers also facilitate training and educating a building’s facility staff on the proper ways to administer the consistent upkeep that will assure a building’s systems continue to operate as designed.

 One of the main reasons for retro-commissioning or re-commissioning is system degradation.
-It is estimated by researchers that as much as 20% of the energy used in an average commercial building is wasted due to poorly operated systems.
+It is estimated by researchers that as much as 20% of the energy used in an average commercial building is wasted due to poorly operating systems.
 Buildings systems under-perform for several reasons:

 Retro-commissioning or re-commissioning can help rectify these issues.

-Although your building has been commissioned initially, over time a building may have undergone minor renovations or usage may have changed, and issues common to older buildings start to creep in.
+Although your building has been commissioned initially, over time a building may have undergone renovations or usage may have changed, and issues common to older buildings start to creep in.
 System calibrations start to falter, components get out of adjustment, making re-commissioning necessary.
 Changes in facilities staff necessitate training of new staff so that building operation is optimized.

 Every building will benefit from retro-commissioning or re-commissioning.
 Even though many older buildings had simple heating systems installed, there are opportunities that can be discovered through this process to improve energy efficiency and thermal comfort, as well as identify items that don’t meet code and/or indoor air quality requirements.